Zoriksde/Zoriksde/README.md

 Email me: PatrykPrzybysz.tl@interia.pl or patrickk.przybysz@gmail.com (always responding in 1-2 days 😎)

 My fav quotes:
-> Show me your code, i will tell you how you are
+> Show me your code, i will tell you who you are

 > If you can't explain it in simple words, you don't understand it